Module One Homework and Readings

 What are the 8 limbs of Yoga described in Patanjali’s Yogasutras?
-List them in Sanskrit, with an English description, using words that make sense to you.
+List them in Sanskrit.
+For each one, describe in your own words what this limb means (1-2 sentences).

 During the Occupy Movement of 2011, yoga and dharma teacher Michael Stone reflected on the impact of yoga on ones relationship with self, others, and our society.
 In an essay called Our True Nature is Our Imagination: Yoga and Non-Violence, he writes:

 “Yoga teaches us that as we open to our lives, we open to suffering and pain – not just our own, but the suffering of all beings.
 Yes, we heal internally; yes, we find more ease in our lives; yes, we are less stressed.
 But the paradox of practice is that although we feel more free internally, we also become more sensitive to the pain of others.
 And from there, we begin to take action.”

 Does your experience with yoga support or refute this statement?
 Write a brief reflection statement (1-2 short paragraphs).